spences10/scottspence.com/copy/lets-work-together.md

 You can Tl;Dr and skip straight to see [how much](#how-much) it'll cost.

+## What can an expert Svelte and SvelteKit Developer Advocate do for you?

 My expertise lies in empowering other developers through education, advocacy, and guidance.
 I'm proficient in identifying and solving